santanupattanayak/aims/_posts/2021-03-08-blog-post-title-from-file-name.md

    $`W_{ho} \in \mathbb{R}^{V \times n}`$ : Hidden to output weight matrix. $`V`$ can be the size of the volcabulary or the number of classes.

    $`g`$ is a non linear activation function that produces the output.
 Can be a softmax of proabilities over vocabulary words or number of classes for some classifiction tasks.

+   We have skipped the bias terms to keep the formulation simple.

 ## Understanding Vanishing Gradient in RNN